 [Section 50B inserted by No. 55 of 2004 s.
 1010.]

-51. Notification to be given by registered sales representative
+51. Registered sales representatives to notify Commissioner of certain changes

 (1) A registered sales representative shall, within 14 days after commencing or ceasing in the employment of, or to act for or on behalf of, a licensee or a developer, as the case may be, as a sales representative, give to the Commissioner notice in writing of that fact and such further particulars thereof as are prescribed or as are required by the Commissioner.